DICE-UNC/jargon/README.md

 Updated resource methods for composable resource trees as part of MetaLnx development.
 Resource query and listing methods now include parent resources.

+#### change metadata behavior to 'set' versus 'add' #250

+New 'set' metadata that does add or update is now supported for resorce, user, data object, and collection.
+See imeta set docs for details.